 On Oct.
 24, 2002, Patrick Roy helped lead the Colorado Avalanche to a 3-2 road win at the Phoenix Coyotes.
-The victory came in his 972nd career, passing the legendary Terry Sawchuk for the most games played by a goaltender in NHL history.
+The victory came in his 972nd career game, passing the legendary Terry Sawchuk for the most games played by a goaltender in NHL history.

 Roy retired in 2003 with 1,029 games played.
 He held onto his record until Martin Brodeur of the New Jersey Devils passed him up in 2009.
-He currently sits third on the all-time games played list for goaltenders with Roberto Luongo ahead of him in second.
+He currently sits third on the all-time games played list for goaltenders, with Roberto Luongo in second.

 Nassau Coliseum Memories

 On Oct.
 24, 1981, the Islanders beat the Washington Capitals, 6-4, on home ice.
 Mike Bossy had a goal and two assists to lead the offensive attack.
-He became the first member of the Islanders to ever score 250 goals.
-He accomplished this feat in 315 games, which made him the fastest plyer to ever do so, at the time.
+He became the first member of the Islanders ever to score 250 goals.
+He accomplished this feat in 315 games, which made him the fastest player to ever do so at the time.